aces/Loris/docs/API/LorisRESTAPI.md

 A new candidate can be created by sending a POST request to /candidates.

-The body of the POST request should be a JSON object of the form:
+The body of the POST request should be a candidate key with a JSON object of the form:

 ```json
 {